 The hot blast drying process, which required vast amounts of energy, was abandoned and new drying technology adopting an IH heating method developed.
 This has led to far shorter start-up times and has significantly reduced energy consumption in the drying process.
 As a result of these efforts, a microminiature photoconductor production line was developed with a line length shortened to 1/6 that of the previous model, and reductions in a number of factors compared to conventional lines, including the equipment installation space to 1/16*, the area requiring clean air conditioning to 1/92, and capital investment to 1/3.

 * Ratio of facility area to per-unit production capacity

 As this downsized production line for photoconductors is small, it can quickly and easily be established at new production bases, thus contributing to improvement in productivity.
-This type of production line is currently installed at production sites in Japan and China.

 Figure 2:Downsized production line for photoconductors